kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.account.md

 const accountKeyFail = new caver.account.accountKey.accountKeyFail()
 ```

-`AccountKeyFail` is used to update AccountKey of an account in the Klaytn with [AccountKeyFail].
+`AccountKeyFail` is used to update AccountKey of an account in the Kaia with [AccountKeyFail].
 To create an Account instance with `AccountKeyFail`, please refer to [caver.account.createWithAccountKeyFail](#caver-account-createwithaccountkeyfail).

 ### AccountKeyWeightedMultiSig <a id="accountkeyweightedmultisig"></a>